cdapio/cdap/cdap-docs/tracker-manual/source/index.rst

   :align: center
   :class: bordered-image

-In this example, Tracker has found a single dataset that satisfied the condition.
-The search used is shown in the upper-left, and the results show the dataset found with information and links for each.
+In this example, Tracker has found two datasets that satisfied the condition.
+The search used is shown in the upper-left, and the results show the datasets found with information and links for each.

 **On the left side** is the **Filter** pane, which provides information on what was found (the